rolfen/conncheck/README.md

 # Conncheck

-A web page for checking your connectivity in the browser.
+A web page for checking connectivity in the browser.

 ## Requirements

-PHP is required, only for displaying your IP and timestamp, you could easily remove that from the source and rename the file to `.html` if you want to serve the page without PHP.
+PHP is required, only for displaying the client IP and timestamp.
+You could easily remove this functionality from the source code and change the file extension to `html` to serve the page without PHP.

-Node.js is required for Javascript dependencies (see below).
+Node.js is required for Javascript dependencies (please see below).

 ## Installing

-Upload it to your www folder on your server, then run the following to install javascript dependencies:
+Upload it to the www folder, then run the following to install javascript dependencies:

 ```
 npm install